As an Amazon affiliate, I earn from qualifying purchases.

 How can I find out what code list version I need?

 Open the battery compartment of your universal remote and remove the batteries.
 You will find a sticker with the code list version inside.

-Below you will find the codes for each version.
+Below you will find the codes for each remote model.

 The great news is that you don’t have to be a programmer to make this device work.
-Now that you know the codes, you can turn an ordinary remote into a universal remote control that will make your life easier.
+Now that you know the codes, you can turn an ordinary remote into a universal remote control to make your life easier.

 Follow these simple step-by-step instructions to enter GE remote codes for your Samsung TV:

 - Press and hold the Setup button on the remote control.
 A red light should come on.

 - After that, enter the code from the list above using the numeric keypad.
 Start with the first one.
 If that doesn’t work, try the next one.

 - Continue entering codes until the red light turns off.
 This is the signal that you’ve found the correct code.